 Time tracking software can help organizations improve productivity, reduce administrative tasks, ensure the company payroll is done right, as well as out-and-out reduce labor costs, but implementing a time tracking software in an enterprise can be a daunting task, and if you’re the person responsible and it goes wrong, the buck will probably end with you.
 Yes, you could well lose your job over a botched rollout, we’ve heard of this happening.
-But help is at hand with this guide I’ve made, and feel free to reach out to our experienced team for advice.
+But we’re here to help.
 With proper planning and an eye on execution rolling out your software should all be a smooth process.

-So, I will outline the steps involved in rolling out a time tracking software, timesheet app, or time and attendance software in a company, in a way that not only you keep your job, but ensure the rollout is a resounding success.
+In this guide I will outline the steps involved in rolling out a time tracking software, timesheet app, or time and attendance software in your company, in a way that not only lets you keep your job, but ensure the rollout is a resounding success.

 Executing the rollout of a time tracking software requires coordination and communication on many levels to ensure successful adoption, so both employees and management end up winning.
-But here are the steps you need to follow to make it happen.
+Here are the steps you need to follow to make it happen.

 1. Define the purpose and goals